FinalSpark-np/np-docs/_sources/welcome.md

 If you have questions or issues, please try to prioritize GitHub or Discord, so discussions can benefit the community.

+Please see our publication for further details on our setup in [Frontiers in Artificial Intelligence](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2024.1376042/full).

 You may also [contact us directly](https://finalspark.com/team/) if you have specific questions or requests, or for support on your experiments.

 ## Contributing